abderra-hmane/Four_template/README.md

 # Four_template
-# don't miss the toogle sidebar
+# the toogle sidebar
-# don't miss also the media query
+# the media query
+# organize the folders